maxmurdoch/flock/src/pages/products/trainee.md

     * £1M Public Liability cover
   header: 'Pay-as-you-fly drone insurance for trainee pilots '
 why:
+  description: >-
-  description: Flock has helped over 500 trainee pilots get their PfCO.
+    Flock has helped over 500 trainee drone pilots get their Permission for Commercial Operations (PfCO).
   list:
     - text: >-
         Policies can be purchased on the spot, or pre-booked up to 10 days in